MSivonen/TR_Button/README.md

 Start a variant button for Idle Champions</br>
 Made by Thatman.</br>
 </br>
-Code "stolen" from IdleCombos, with permission.</br>
+Code "stolen" from IdleCombos, with permission.
+Thank you, Eldoen!</br>
 Just a simple sketch.
 Feel free to use this as is, or to add it to your script.</br>
 </br>
 Usage:</br>
--In IC, go to world map (end your current adventure) -Run Start_TR.ahk</br>
+-In IC, go to world map (end your current adventure)</br>
+-Run Start_TR.ahk</br>
 -Click yes</br>
 -Click Start TR -button</br>